-Some of you may be surprised at some of the things you see posted by people in your social networks.
+You may be surprised at some of the things posted by people in your social networks.
 And some of our students might be surprised to realize the things that others can see about them, or who might be looking at their profiles, pictures, or tweets.
+Even things that purport to be private, or anonymous, or that disappear after a specific amount of time, may not be so.

-Students who have grown up in the digital age may not realize that things they post are public and could potentially be seen by a wide variety of people – including those they may not wish to share information about their personal lives.
+Students of this generation may not realize that things they post are public and could potentially be seen by a wide variety of people – including those they may not wish to share information about their personal lives.
 About a dozen years ago, we had a member of the Information Systems team talk to a group of parents about Facebook and privacy settings.
-This staff members showed them a real world example (with the student’s permission), illustrating that if a student does not select the highest privacy settings, it is possible that other people on campus – or the world at large – could see pictures of her sorority sisters in bikinis during Spring Break, or see status updates referring to underage drinking, sexual behavior and more.
+This staff member showed a student’s Facebook page (with the student’s permission), illustrating that if a student does not select the highest privacy settings, it is possible that other people on campus – or the world at large – could see pictures of her sorority sisters in bikinis during Spring Break, or see status updates referring to underage drinking, sexual behavior, comments that are insensitive or hurtful to groups of people, etc.

 Why does all this matter?